 To enable the school's Governing Body to apply its admissions criteria, it will be necessary for parents to complete the school's Supplementary Information Form (SIF) in addition to the Local Authority form.
-Where no SIF has been provided applications will be ranked under criterion 8, remaining applications.
+SIF's need to be with the School Office by 31st October.
+Any SIFs received after this date will not be ranked under any new criterion until after National Offer Day in March.
+This information will then passed on to the local authority who manage the waiting list until August.
+Where no SIF has been provided applications will be automatically ranked under criterion 8, remaining applications.